Stagecoach North East: Branding

+From 2000, the standard fleet livery consisted of vehicles painted in a white base, with a blue skirt, and red and orange swoops.

-The current standard fleet livery was revealed in January 2020, and consists of vehicles branded in a white base with blue, green and orange swirls, featuring the company's updated logo.
-The former standard fleet livery was introduced over twenty years prior, and consisted of vehicles painted in a white base, with a blue skirt, and red and orange swoops.
+After nearly 20 years, in January 2020, the standard fleet livery was replaced, and consists of vehicles branded in a white base with blue, green and orange swirls, featuring the company's updated logo.

+The standard fleet livery was further updated in late 2024, with vehicles rebranded in a single-colour steel blue livery.